Inside you’ll find: Encouragement to help you have confidence as a sensory parent

 Instead of getting all up in arms about a comment or a look, let’s choose to patiently teach others about sensory needs.

 Another big step to bridge the gap is to BE teachable.
-All kids are whole persons, not merely sensory beings.
+We must remember that our kids are whole persons, not merely sensory beings.
 We are imperfect parents who need to continue to examine our parenting and change what needs changing.

-But that won’t happen if we have a wall up whenever someone sees the situation differently.
+But growth won’t happen if we have a wall up whenever someone sees the situation differently.
 It’s humbling to be critiqued, but it’s for your kids’ good.